 - Inspecting the Outdoor Plumbing

-Now is a good time to check outdoor faucets, the AC unit or heat pump, pool equipment, and everything else that has spent the winter outdoors.
+Now is a good time to check outdoor faucets, the AC unit or heat pump, pool area and equipment, and everything else that has spent the winter outdoors.
 Add any items you find to your repair list.

 - Testing the Irrigation System